Ebare Tract

 Located 40 km north of Sault Ste Marie, the Ebare Tract is a 332 acre parcel of land that makes up the entire eastern portion of the King Mountain massif.
 This land, formerly owned by Lorny and Julie Ebare, was recently purchased by Algoma Highlands Conservancy (AHC) to bring our landholdings to over 3,300 acres.

-We aim to reach a lofty goal of $320,000.
-To date, AHC has received $132,087 in private donations and secured $130,000 in federal government funding.
+To date, we have received $132,000 in private donations and secured $130,000 in federal government funding.
+This has allowed us to:

 Make a one-time gift (CAD)